wuotes/mdbpg/README.md

 # mdbpq
-A Python module that can handle both Postgres and MongoDB queries in an interchangable manner.
+Handle both Postgres and MongoDB queries in an interchangable manner.

 `pip install mdbpg`